CLOSE X

 Muckross House, Killarney, Co Kerry: a Charming Garden in Ireland

 The Muckross House and Gardens, a national treasure of Ireland, are at the heart of Killarney National Park.
-They were part of an 11,000-acre estate that was given to the nation of Ireland in 1832 and which formed the basis of the present-day National Park.
+They were part of an 11,000-acre estate given to the nation of Ireland in 1832 and formed the basis of the present-day National Park.

-The house, a 19th century Victorian mansion built for Henry Arthur Herbert and his wife, was completed in 1843.
-In the 1850s the Herbert’s began an extensive Irish gardens project in preparation for Queen Victoria’s visit in 1861.
-(The Queen gave six year’s notice of her visit – plenty of time for the house to be redecorated – and arrived with her own bed and a 100-strong entourage).
+The house is a 19th-century Victorian mansion belonging to Henry Arthur Herbert and his wife.
+In the 1850s, the Herberts began an extensive Irish gardens project in preparation for Queen Victoria’s visit in 1861.

-Through a succession of owners over the ensuing years these Irish gardens were extended and further developed, and today are world-renowned for their beauty, especially the collection of azaleas and rhododendrons.
-The sunken garden, the rock garden (hewn from natural limestone) and an extensive water garden were only developed in the early 20th century.
+These Irish gardens were extended and further developed through a succession of owners over the ensuing years.
+Today our world knows them for their beauty, especially the collection of azaleas and rhododendrons.
+The sunken garden, the rock garden (hewn from natural limestone), and an extensive water garden date from the early 20th century.

-The house and gardens are close to the shore of Muckross Lake, one of Killarney’s three lakes, and are approximately 3 ½ miles outside Killarney.
+The house and gardens are close to the shore of Muckross Lake, one of Killarney’s three lakes.
+They are approximately 3 ½ miles outside Killarney.

 Kylemore Abby